BirkFritsch/Radiolysis-simulations/README.md

 "AuRaCh reaction networks - Radiolytic Acidity" contains the reaction networks and initial concentrations/g-values file for the simulations performed in

 B. Fritsch, A. Körner, T. Couasnon, R. Blukis, M. Taherkhani, L.G.
 Benning, M.P.M.
-Jank, E. Spiecker, A. Hutzler, Tailoring the Acidity of Liquid Media with Ionizing Radiation: Rethinking the Acid-Base Correlation Beyond pH, _The Journal of Physical Chemistry Letters_, 2023, 14 (20), 4644–4651.
+Jank, E. Spiecker, A. Hutzler, Tailoring the Acidity of Liquid Media with Ionizing Radiation: Rethinking the Acid-Base Correlation Beyond pH, _The Journal of Physical Chemistry Letters_ 2023, 14 (20), 4644–4651.
 [DOI:10.1021/acs.jpclett.3c00593](https://doi.org/10.1021/acs.jpclett.3c00593).

 A reaction file for simulating an aqueous solution containing Fe(II)/Fe(III) can be found in "AuRaCh reaction network - Fe".
 It is introduced in